nos81/QIT-MATLAB/README.txt

   http://sourceforge.net/projects/qit/

-The toolkit is installed by simply unzipping it, or downloading it directly from the SVN server.
+The toolkit is installed by simply unzipping it, or downloading it directly from the Git repository.
 To initialize the toolkit in MATLAB, run the init.m script in the toolkit root directory.
 To get an overview of the features and capabilities of the toolkit, run examples/tour.m.